India to press for implementation of Bali deal at Nairobi trade talks

-NEW DELHI (Reuters) - India will push for implementation of the Bali trade deal at the World Trade Organisation talks in Nairobi next week and remain open on all other “non-binding” issues, its Trade Minister Nirmala Sitharaman said on Thursday.
+NEW DELHI (Reuters) - India will push for implementation of the Bali trade deal at the World Trade Organization talks in Nairobi next week and remain open on all other “non-binding” issues, its trade minister said on Thursday.

 The 2013 Bali Ministerial Declaration included a temporary deal to allow India to hold high grain stocks for food security in return for its support for the WTO Trade Facilitation Agreement (TFA) that was struck at that meeting.

-Last year, Sitharaman stared down a United States-led group of countries to have India’s food stocks deal made into a lasting concession despite accusations that New Delhi’s brinkmanship threatened the viability of the WTO.
+Last year, Trade Minister Nirmala Sitharaman stared down a United States-led group of countries to have India’s food stocks deal made into a lasting concession despite accusations that New Delhi’s brinkmanship threatened the viability of the WTO.

 “I am not looking at the permanent solution to public stockholding as a demand because I presume it’s been agreed in Bali,” she said.
-“Let’s honour Bali ... let’s deliver Bali.”
+“Let’s honor Bali ... let’s deliver Bali.”

 “It has to be a part of the declaration because it was agreed in Bali,” Sitharaman said.
 “I don’t need to put it as a demand, but I will remind you if you haven’t put it.”